timmayg/clus2023-devwks-2008/labs-pods.md

 Please use this table to determine what Pod you have been assigned.

-## 01. Find your Workstation and then find your Pod FQDN in the table below.
+<li> Find your Workstation and then find your Pod FQDN in the table below. </li>

 NOTE: Please do NOT use Pod 12 !!!
 Things will break, lab will fail!